 I have to confess this is kind of a hope chest post.
-The grandmother I refer to is me, in the far distant future.
+The grandma I refer to just happens to be me, but in the far distant future.
 LOL These are the best Christmas Sugar Cookies ever, and have been a family tradition since I was a newlywed.

-The first year I was married my Dad gifted me a cookbook, back in 199-…we won’t tell, and one of the recipes was for the best sugar cookies in the world.
-He addressed it to me in my maiden name as it took him a few years to get used to the idea that I was married to Mr. MeatloafIsMonday.
-Eventually, when the first chirping birdie came along he finally accepted him into the family.
+The first year I was married my Dad gifted me a cookbook, back in 199-…we won’t tell, and one of the recipes was for the best Christmas sugar cookies in the world.
+He addressed it to me in my maiden name as it took him a few years to get used to the idea that I was married to Mr. MondayisMeatloaf.
+Eventually, though when the first baby came along he finally accepted him into the family.

 Each Christmas since I was gifted the Better Homes and Gardens Complete Book of Baking I’ve made this great sugar cookie recipe from it, my son’s grew up setting these out for Santa each year with hopeful expectation of a bounty of gifts that would magically appear under the tree in the middle of the night.
 As far as they were concerned it was a was a giant payoff each year under the tree and in the stockings.

 Once this is done, separate three egg yolks…